Let me show you how to elevate your Easter baskets with this super fun and easy decoupage Easter egg DIY.

 Supplies for your Decoupage Easter Egg DIY

-- Paper: scrapbook paper, tissue paper, magazines, or newspaper clippings – avoid thicker paper like cardstock
+- Paper: scrapbook paper, paper cutouts, tissue paper, paper napkins/napkin pieces, magazines, old book pages or newspaper clippings – avoid thicker paper like cardstock

 - Mod Podge – See how you can make your own in step 3

-- Paint Brush or Foam Brush – a foam brush will leave a smoother finish while a regular brush will add more texture
+- Small paint Brush or Foam Brush – a foam brush will leave a smoother finish while a regular brush will add more texture

 - Drying Rack or cardboard box and toothpicks